CCR Health Disparity Award

 Background

-Proposals may cover any area of cancer health disparity as defined by the NCI Center to Reduce Cancer Health Disparities.
+Proposals may cover any area of cancer health disparity as defined by the NCI Center to Reduce Cancer Health Disparities, including study of the determinants of health disparities and approaches to improving health equity

 Individual investigators or teams of PIs are eligible to apply.
 Research teams may include PIs from other NIH ICs or the extramural community.
 Collaboration with historically black colleges, as well as universities or other academic centers that have strong health disparity-related research programs is encouraged.
 Please note that the lead PI must be from CCR and only CCR and DCEG PIs are eligible to receive funding.
-Team projects may have a maximum of 3 CCR/DCEG PIs receive funding.
+The application must clearly demonstrate the distinctiveness of the proposed work from ongoing studies in the PI’s lab.

 Selection Criteria